sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/api.md

 # Explicit permissions API

-Sourcegraph exposes a set of GraphQL APIs to explicitly set repository permissions as an alternative to other mechanisms of getting the permissions directly from the code host.
+Sourcegraph's GraphQL API allows users to explicitly set repository permissions.
+This is an alternative to other mechanisms, which involve directly talking to the code host.

 <span class="virtual-br"></span>

-> NOTE: If the permissions API is enabled, all the other repository permissions mechanisms are disabled.
+**If the permissions API is enabled, all the other repository permissions mechanisms are disabled.**

-> NOTE: If you're using Sourcegraph with multiple code hosts, it's not possible to use the explicit permissions API for some repositories and inherit code host permissions for others.
+> NOTE: If you're using Sourcegraph with multiple code hosts, it's not possible to use the explicit permissions API for one code host and use other mechanisms for getting permissions for others.

-Both of the above behaviors are subject to change in the future as part of improving experience for Sourcegraph administrators.

 ## Recommendations